pfheatwole/thesis/content/flight_reconstruction.rst

 * Output: a set of time series of state **estimate** sequences for the wing, wind vectors, and control inputs.
 These outputs are

+Remember: ask "is this content self-contained?
+Can this chapter be read by itself and still understood?

 Particle Filtering